MihaiTheCoder/BehavioralPatterns/README.md

 BehavioralPatterns
 ==================
+In software engineering, behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
+By doing so, these patterns increase flexibility in carrying out this communication.

+There are 2 types of behavioral patterns.
+* Behavioral class patterns - Use inheritance to distribute behavior between classes - Template Method Pattern and Interpreter pattern
+* Behavioral object patterns - Use composition rather than inheritance.
+All other patterns and behavioral object patterns

+How this project is structured:

-Behavioral Patterns is a .NET core solution that shows some ways to implement the behavioral patterns described by the Gang of Four.
+1. Behavioral Patterns is a .NET core solution that shows some ways to implement the behavioral patterns described by the Gang of Four.
+2. The entry point for all patterns is the project BehavioralPatterns, which is a console application that lets you choose what pattern you want to execute
+3. For each pattern there is a class library project with the name of the pattern.
+And each project has a class Run[PatternName]Examples or something similary that has a public static method called Run, that will run all the examples implemented for that pattern.

+I left out interpreter pattern intentionally, as it seems that the application of it is not so common, if you think otherwise, just contribute with it.

 Patterns described:

 [1.
 Chain of responssibility pattern](https://github.com/MihaiTheCoder/BehavioralPatterns/blob/master/README.md#1-chain-of-responssibility)